NTasev/skillo-automation-project/testcases/LogoutTestCase.md

 Expected Result:

-User is logged out successfully.
+- User is logged out successfully.
 Logout message appear.

-Redirected to the login page.
+- Redirected to the login page.

-User session is cleared (no user icon visible, cannot access protected pages).

 Actual Result:

-User is logged out.
+- User is logged out.
 Logout message appear.

-Redirected to login page.
+- Redirected to login page.

-User menu is no longer visible; attempts to access protected routes redirect back to login.
+- User menu is no longer visible; attempts to access protected routes redirect back to login.